-If you would like more information speak to Esmé Holiday.
+If you would like more information speak to Esmé Holliday.

 We also offer an 8-week Families Connect Course which is a fun and interactive course that gives you the opportunity to learn new skills together with your child.
-Families Connect builds on parents’ existing skills and knowledge, providing them with the confidence to support their child’s learning in the home.
+Families Connect builds on parents’ existing skills and knowledge, providing you with the confidence to support your child’s learning in the home.